 Responding to all reviews, even the ones that don’t have any text can be resolved with a simple “Thank you for taking the time to review!”

 This indicates to other people who are searching through customer reviews that you genuinely care about your customers, and in turn, the quality of business that you provide for them.

 While it may be easy to have a couple of canned responses to reviews, it’s important to treat every single review with care and personalization.
 Having a response that is exactly the same can come off as disinterested or impersonal, so make sure to give every review some individual attention.

-If at all possible, take the time to respond to something unique that is mentioned within a review.
+If possible, take the time to respond to something unique that is mentioned in the review.
 For example, if a review talks about how nice the waiting room was, or how there was a lot of attention to detail during their appointment, be sure to mention that in your response.
 Even better, if they mention pet’s name, be sure to include that within your response.

 Here’s a good example of a personalized response from a good review:

 When it comes to pets, you’re talking about a part of the family, and this can cause pet parents to leave reviews that are extremely challenging to receive and respond to.
 Whenever one of these reviews comes in, take a step back and distance yourself from the situation for 10-15 minutes.
 It’s good to get some perspective on a situation – especially when something is very emotionally charged.

 We recommend also getting a second pair of eyes on the response from someone who was not involved in the situation.
 By doing so, you can receive some unbiased feedback on how your message may be perceived.